kramarnath/Calorie_Burned_predictor/README.md

 # Calorie Burn Predictor

-A machine learning web app that predicts calories burned during exercise based on personal attributes and workout duration.
+A Simple machine learning web app that predicts calories burned during exercise based on personal attributes and workout duration.
 Built with **Scikit-learn** and **Streamlit**.

 ---